-Selling Shares Through Your Financial Intermediary, Retirement Plan, Broker or Other Financial Advisor
+Selling Shares Through Your Broker or Other Financial Advisor

-Your financial intermediary, plan recordkeeper, broker or other financial advisor must receive your sales request by the Fund Closing Time for you to receive that day's NAV, less any applicable CDSC.
-Your financial intermediary, plan sponsor or plan recordkeeper is responsible for submitting all necessary documentation to the Fund and may charge you a fee for this
+Your broker or financial advisor must receive your sales request by the Fund Closing Time, which is the close of regular trading on any day the Exchange is open (ordinarily 4:00 p.m., Eastern time, but sometimes earlier, as in the case of scheduled half-day trading or unscheduled suspensions of trading) for you to receive that day's NAV.
+Your broker or financial advisor is responsible for submitting all necessary documentation to the Fund and may charge you a fee for this service.